the-biKing/Omarchy-setup/dualboot-detail.md

     ls /mnt/esp/EFI/Microsoft/Boot/
     ```
     If you see `bootmgfw.efi`, that’s your Windows EFI partition.
-    `ls -a` to list all file and navigate if directory not found.

     After you checked, you can unmount by:
    ```